NN-Project-1/dis-Vector-Embedding/README.md

 ## 🏁 Conclusion
 The Dis-Vector model's zero-shot capabilities enable effective voice cloning and conversion across different languages, setting a new benchmark for high-quality, customizable voice synthesis.
 The results of our experiments, including detailed embeddings and synthesis outputs, are available in the accompanying Git repository.

-## 📄 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 For more details, please refer to the documentation in this repository!
 Happy experimenting! 🚀